 Oceanic Geo 2.0 Dive Computer Watch

-The Oceanic Geo 2.0 is a top contender in the best diving computers for beginners.
+The Oceanic Geo 2.0 is a top contender in the best scuba diving computers for beginners.
 Besides, it is an ideal device for divers looking to upgrade their diving gear.

 Unlike other entry-level watches, this dive computer features dual algorithms which include the Pelagic Z+ and the Pelagic DSAT.
 This device is sold at an affordable price that is a clear reflection of the market it targets, as well as the features.